 - Within a business, between multiple employees, there may be an array of different devices. iPhones, Androids, iPads, tablets or even watches can all be found being used simultaneously.
 An internal app must easily integrate to all screen sizes and continue to properly support the mobile functions.
 If the screen can’t properly adapt to the device, this will waste time and energy having to fix the problem.

 2. User Interface & User Experience

 - Responsive design is a large aspect of the second most important feature, User Interface and User Experience.
 A good mobile interface with poor user experience design will cause a worker to feel less engaged with the app.
-This will also cause the same worker to be less enclined to see the app as a useful tool.
-Mobile applications are proving to be the future of many industry’s internal operations.
-When the user experience is personalized to the tasks at hand the user builds a familiarity with it providing the business with higher efficiency
+This will also cause the same worker to be less inclined to see the app as a useful tool.
+Mobile applications are proving to be the future of many industries ‘ internal operations.
+When the user experience is personalized to the tasks at hand the user builds familiarity with it providing the business with higher efficiency

 3. Simplified Navigation

 - In dealing with massive orders or the scheduling of thousands of employees simple navigation is the mix of perfect responsive design with proper UI/UX.
-Placing menus and forms so that the core concepts of speed and accuracy are perfictly balanced.
-With simple navigation an employee can become comfortable with the app.
-This provides not only a confidence but also the ability to continue to learn and grow within the application.
+Placing menus and forms so that the core concepts of speed and accuracy are perfectly balanced.
+With simple navigation, an employee can become comfortable with the app.
+This provides not only confidence but also the ability to continue to learn and grow within the application.

 Simple, Not Scarce

 As far as the apps themselves, it is highly important that the design is clear, and almost instinctual.
 Easy-to-use, practicality, and user-friendliness are all part of what makes an intuitive design a successful design.
 Ensuring that the app has cut off unnecessary steps while making certain every need is taken care of, allows the user to engage smoothly.
 An employee needs to move through the app with ease in order to accurately do their job and complete their tasks with efficiency.